 How to identify supply chain risk?

-Risk management is a real challenge for supply chain operators.
+Risk management is a real challenge for operators.
 The consumers’ growing concern for the quality and origin of a product strongly influence their purchasing decision.
 In order to meet these requirements and to ensure the sustainability of their activities, organizations must have full control over their supply chain.
 To do so, they need to have a comprehensive overview of it and to implement a structured set of responsible practices adapted to each type of risk.

 Supply chain teams are facing a variety of risks likely to harm the supply chain.
 To each of these factors correspond a number of best practices to be integrated into the company’s processes.